harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/qwiet-scanner-reference.md

 You can set up Qwiet scans using a Security step: create a CI Build or Security Tests stage, add a Security step, and then add the `setting:value` pairs as specified below.

-## Important notes for running PRODUCT scans in STO
+## Important notes for running Qwiet scans in STO

 ### Docker-in-Docker requirements